K-G-Witt/TAAPS/README.md

 A fuller [description of these data sources] as well as the [entity relationship diagram (ERD)](https://github.com/K-G-Witt/TAAPS/blob/main/TAAPS_EntityRelationshipDiagram.pdf) between the data sources used in this project is provided within this repo.

 ### Packages:
-#### Research Question 1: Patterns of health services use in the year prior to, during, and following an episode of self-harm.
+#### Patterns of health services use in the year prior to, during, and following an episode of self-harm.
 Pattern mining of health care contacts in the year prior to, during, and up to one year following an episode of non-fatal self-harm resulting in presentation to the emergency department was undertaken in R for Windows.
 In addition to base R, the following packages were used:

 * [cmprsk](https://www.rdocumentation.org/packages/cmprsk/versions/2.2-11)